Gramony/Gramony/README.md

 - A Windows or MacOS device which supports [DecEco Studio](https://developer.huawei.com/consumer/cn/deveco-studio/) and Rust toolchain.
+- Tested on Mate 60 Pro+ & Pura 70 Ultra,
+  HarmonyOS 5.1.0 (API 17),
-- Tested on Mate 60 Pro ALN-AL80 5.0.0.107, OpenHarmony SDK 5.0.1.106 (API 13 Beta 3) and Rust 1.82.0.
-Other
+  OpenHarmony SDK 5.0.1.106 (API 15) and Rust 1.82.0.
-  configurations may work
-  but are not guaranteed.
+  Other configurations may work but are not guaranteed.

 1. Clone the repository:
    ```shell